Jacob Olsen’s review published on Letterboxd :

-I think most people don't give this film the credit it deserves.
+I think few people give Panic Room the credit it deserves.
 The production design is a state-of-the-art masterpiece.

 Looking through the background material for this film, it's impossible not to be impressed.
 For instance, the previsualization process was at the time the most thorough in movie history.
 Previz can best be described as an animated storyboard, and has never been used to this extent.
 In fact, with a few omissions in the opening and the end of the film, a complete animated version of the film exists.